corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/collaborative-recovery/ledger-recovery-manual.md

 Manual Recovery processes executed via the LedgerRecover CorDapp require participating Corda nodes to be:

-- Using Corda: Enterprise Edition , not Corda Open Source (OS)
+- Using Corda Enterprise, not Corda Open Source (OS)
 - Corda Minimum Platform Version (MPV) > 6
 - Running on top of a supported [database technology](../../platform-support-matrix.md)